According to DailyMail.co.uk, Women spend six hours and 52 minutes in the kitchen every day on average.

 6. Non-abrasive cleaner

-Here are some idea to clean a kitchen faucet.
+Here are some ideas to clean a kitchen faucet.
 You will get an idea to clean your kitchen faucet and increase its lifetime.
 Here are some ideas we listed below:

 What is faucet’s finish type?